Best TV Antenna for RVs: Watch Your Favorite Shows on the Road

 As with many tech devices, you do get what you paid for.
 In this case, the antenna’s power is a little less when compared with more expensive models.
 That gives you less range when you’re out and about, so if you need something that will work in the middle of nowhere, this might not be the pick for you.

-Best TV Antenna for RV Honorable Mention: KING VQ4100 Satellite TV Antenna
+Honorable Mention: KING VQ4100 Satellite TV Antenna

 Specially designed to be used while tailgating, this portable satellite TV antenna is the ideal pick for outdoor enthusiasts and RV owners.
 It’s an automatic-aiming antenna that is easy to set up and works right out of the box.
 Since it’s a satellite dish, you do have to pay for the subscription to get service, which is set up as a pay-as-you-go plan from DISH or DIRECTV with this particular model.

 In terms of mounting, you’ve got a couple different options: you can mount it permanently to the roof of your coach (but keep in mind that the antenna only works when you’re parked) or you can do temporary mounting, giving you more freedom and mobility.
 It receives its power from the coax cable and it can be used anywhere outside with a clear view of the sky.

 The one downside we discovered with this model is that it has some trouble picking up HD channels in some areas.
 If you’re really far away from civilization, in obstructed areas with lots of trees or other interference, then you might not receive all the channels.
 Other than that, we have nothing bad to say about this model.

 - If you can’t get a clear long-range signal, try rotating the antenna in lots of different directions, and make sure that you’re away from possible interference-causing objects.